 Post-curriculum Thematic Analysis

-The participants of this focus group engaged in the aged care curriculum designed for the project which took place during their clinical placement at XXXX.
+The participants of this focus group engaged in the aged care curriculum designed for the project which took place during their clinical placement at OHST.
 The major themes emerging from this group included a preference for practical learning; barriers to providing care to older people; and interactions with residents and staff of RACFs.

 Theme 1: Learning